2018-2019 Program Applications

-We will be taking applications for the CGCIO (July 2018 – January 2020) and the CPTM (July 2018-January 2019) program in September 2017.
+We are taking applications for the CGCIO (July 2018 – July 2019) and the CPTM (July 2018-January 2019) program.
 The application form and related materials are provided below.
 Application forms are accepted on a rolling basis until all seats are full.
 Notification of admission decisions will be sent within approximately four weeks of receipt of application; official letters of acceptance and an invoice will follow.

-The first work session of both programs is July 30 and 31, 2018; it will be held in conjunction with the FLGISA annual conference in Boca Raton.
+Online work will begin June 2018.
+The first in-person work session of both programs is Monday, July 30, 2018; it will be held in conjunction with the FLGISA annual conference in Boca Raton.

-The second work session for CGCIO and final CPTM work session/graduation will be January 29 and 30, 2019 (Orlando–Embassy Suites Lake Buena Vista South) in conjunction with the FLGISA winter conference.
+The second work session for CGCIO and final CPTM work session/graduation will be Monday, January 29, 2019 (Orlando–Embassy Suites Lake Buena Vista South) in conjunction with the FLGISA winter conference.

-The third work session for CGCIO will be July 2019 at the Hilton Orlando Bonnet Creek (exact dates TBA).
-Graduation for those who complete the program within 12 months will be held during this session.
+The third and final work session for CGCIO will be Monday, July 22, 2019 at the Hilton Orlando Bonnet Creek.
+Capstone presentations and a graduation ceremony will be held during this conference and will require an extra day of travel.

 Program Requirements and Expectations